 Another common misconception that people often have about traveling with friends is that the best way to “go with the flow” is not to have an opinion.
-The planner may give some hotel or restaurant options to choose from and you think that by saying “I don’t care, whatever you want to do” is the best response.
+The planner may give some hotel or restaurant options to choose from and you think that saying “I don’t care, whatever you want to do” is the best response.

 But we all do have opinions, even if we don’t vocalize them.
 And your friend has already done the hard part by researching and giving you the best options.
 The only way to really “go with the flow” is to just pick one.
 Even if you truly don’t care, pretend like you do.

-When we are traveling with friends we have a few methods to force decisions when necessary.
+When we are traveling with friends, we have a few methods to force decisions when necessary.
 The first is designating each day as a specific person’s “decision day”.
 That means that of the options that are presented throughout the day, their decision is final.
 The other is having everyone list their top 2 or 3 things to do in a city.
-Whether it’s an activity, or a bar, or a restaurant, we make sure that we do them all.
+Whether it’s an activity, a bar, or a restaurant, we make sure that we do them all.

 12. Not Communicating

 There is one overarching theme to everything in this post – COMMUNICATION IS KEY!
 Communicate your budget, talk about things you want to do while on vacation, and let your friends know if you are feeling too busy at work to do the appropriate amount of research or planning.
-If you don’t like a hotel that they suggest, say so!
+If you don’t like the hotel that they suggest, say so!
 If you think they are choosing activities that you won’t enjoy, tell them!